ragibs/data-analyst-portfolio/README.md

 <h1 align="center" id="title">Data Analyst Portfolio📊📈👨‍💻👩‍💻</h1>

-<p id="description">I had the opportunity to build a portfolio for my friend, Huzaifa.
-The app is built on React and Sass.
-The backend is setup on Sanity which enables him to update the app as he grows his portfolio without needing to write a single line of code.</p>
+<p id="description">I had the opportunity to build a portfolio for my friend, Huzaifa, using React and Sass.
+To allow for easy updates as he expands his portfolio, the backend was implemented on Sanity, which means he can make changes without having to write any code.</p>